Mark-Ammari/webimizr/README.md

 * *Repository* - [Github Repo][repository-url] (Repository space)
 * *Live Website* [Webimizr][cloud-provider-url] (Demo Website)

+## Current Issues

+* Using Heroku as a cloud provider will slow down HTTP Requests.
+    - If you encounter errors even if you are typing the correct URL, It is likely due to Heroku and the solution would be to increase DYNOS.

 ## Showcase

 This project was designed to demonstrate: